Advertiser Disclosure

 Scheduling and Making Deliveries

 If you’re approved to work as a delivery person, you can get to work right away.
 Whenever you want to make deliveries, simply indicate that you’re available in the app.
-When you open the app, you’ll see whether Blitz Pricing is in effect in your area (more on that below).
+When you open the app, the status bar on the bottom will tell you if you’re in a busy area.

 The delivery process is straightforward.
 For each accepted delivery, you’re shown the order’s complete contents and told where to pick it up.
 In most cases, the merchant receives the order well before your arrival and has it ready for you as you walk in.